 People who are still serving their sentences, and who are at risk of committing one of the offenses listed above, may also be excluded from Prop 47's benefits, even if they have no prior convictions for the crimes listed above.

-Proposition 47 targets a limited number of crimes: only drug possession for personal use (not sale or manufacture) and specified theft offenses for amounts less than $950 have been downgraded.
+Proposition 47 targets a limited number of crimes—drug possession for personal use (not sale or manufacture) and specified theft offenses for amounts less than $950.

-Three offenses targeting possession of controlled substances for personal use are now only misdemeanors:
+Three offenses targeting possession of controlled substances for personal use are now misdemeanors:

 People who have been convicted of Prop 47 felonies, no matter how recently or long ago, are entitled to request resentencing or reclassification as misdemeanants, by filing an application or petition with the court where they were convicted.
 This applies to those long ago released from custody or probation, and those still serving time.
-For those still incarcerated, this could mean immediate release from custody followed by a shorter term of parole than would have originally occurred.
+(The legislature eliminated the November 4, 2022 deadline.)